National Health Service (England): Staffing

 In March 2021, the Department of Health and Social Care made a non-binding recommendation that NHS staff in England should receive a 1% pay rise for 2021–2022, citing the 'uncertain' financial situation and the current low inflation.
 This is estimated to cost £500 million a year, as almost half of the NHS's budget goes on staffing costs (at £56.1 billion).
 The Trades Union Congress estimated that nurses' pay would be £2,500 less than in 2010, paramedics' pay would be £3,330 less and porters' pay would be £850 less due to inflation.
 The Royal College of Nursing has criticized the pay rise, calling it 'pitiful' and said that nurses should be getting 12.5% more; it has also agreed to set up a £35m fund to support members in the event of a strike.
 Other unions have threatened strike actions and warned that the proposal could lead to staff quitting their jobs, worsening staffing issues.
 The Labour Party similarly criticized the proposal as 'reprehensible' and claimed that it goes against a government 'promise' made in 2020 to give NHS workers a 2.1% pay rise, which was voted for in a long-term spending plan in January 2020 but the Department of Health considered to be not legally binding.
-Prime Minister Boris Johnson has defended the 1% pay rise, stating that the government is giving workers "as much as we can" in light of the COVID-19 pandemic and that he was "massively grateful" to the health and social care workers.
-Secretary of State for Health and Social Care Matt Hancock and Secretary of State for Education Gavin Williamson have similarly argued that the decision was due to an assessment of what was affordable due to the pandemic and that NHS staff was excluded from a wider public sector pay freeze.
-The Review Body on Doctors' and Dentists' Remuneration, an independent review body, is expected to make its own recommendations on NHS salaries in May 2021, which may differ from the Department of Health's recommendation.
-Shadow Secretary of State for Health and Social Care Jon Ashworth has clarified that Labour would "honour whatever the review body recommends".
+Prime Minister Boris Johnson defended the 1% pay rise, stating that the government was giving workers "as much as we can" in light of the COVID-19 pandemic and that he was "massively grateful" to the health and social care workers.
+Secretary of State for Health and Social Care Matt Hancock and Secretary of State for Education Gavin Williamson similarly argued that the decision was due to an assessment of what was affordable due to the pandemic and that NHS staff was excluded from a wider public sector pay freeze.
+Shadow Secretary of State for Health and Social Care Jon Ashworth clarified that Labour would "honour whatever the review body recommends".

-At the end of 2021 there were 99,000 vacancies in the English NHS.
-39,000 more nurses were needed, together with 1,400 more anesthetists, 1,900 more radiologists and 2,500 more GPs.
+At the end of 2021, there were 99,000 vacancies in the English NHS.
+39,000 more nurses were needed, together with 1,400 more anesthetists, 1,900 more radiologists, and 2,500 more GPs.

 Miriam Deakin of NHS Providers stated there were 133,000 NHS vacancies in late 2022.
+The NHS vacancy rate was 6.7% in March 2025, down from 6.9% in March 2024.